I’m a biologist specialized in herpetology, in fact mostly focusing on frogs.

 This is when I realized the problems of species boundaries, systematics and taxonomy were plaguing research and conservation of Amazonian amphibians.
 Fortunately, a lab in Marseille (Dr. André Gilles; IMBE/IMEP Université de Provence) was starting a research project on the diversity of French Guiana amphibians using molecular data.
 So I went there for the second step of my master.
 I learned the basics of the lab and focused on Scinax ruber and Rhinella margaritifera species groups.

-Of course I wanted to turn that research into a PhD.
-However, for several reasons that did not work out… so I applied for a PhD about Leiopelma‘s molecular ecology in New Zealand.
-The thing is that I landed in a middle of a storm and.. long story short… finally re-orientate my topic going back studying frogs of the eastern Guiana Shield.
-I’ve been given a chance to stay in NZ with Neil Gemmell for supervisor (University of Canterbury) and working in collaboration with Marseille University.
+Then I applied for a PhD about Leiopelma‘s molecular ecology in New Zealand but eventually re-orientate my topic going back studying frogs of the eastern Guiana Shield.
+I’ve been given a chance to stay in NZ with Neil Gemmell as supervisor (University of Canterbury) and working in collaboration with Marseille University.

-It went very well and I really enjoyed my time in NZ.
 I undertook some field trips in FG, Suriname and in Amapa (Brazil) where I first met Miguel T Rodrigues.
-These trips were funded by the college of Science of UC and by NZ education.
 Eventually, I obtained a 5 months postdoc to work on Leiopelma hochstetteri after the PhD (I finally made it, I haven’t left NZ before to work on these frogs).

 I obtained a 2 years postdoc at the Universidade de Sao Paulo funded by FAPESP, Brazil, with Miguel T Rodrigues to work on a large scale systematics of the Adenomera genus.
-Living in a 20 millions people South American city is definitely not my cup of tea but people at USP were really great and everything was there to produce a big piece of work.
-Besides, miguel organized a few incredible field trips up the Purus river and in Roraima.
+I could join a few memorable field trips up the Purus river and in Roraima.
 During these 2 years I’ve been also lucky to be involved in many side projects, even about lizards hemipenes with Pedro Nunes…

 In 2011, I’ve been hired by CNRS and started in Jan 2012 as researcher in Cayenne, French Guiana.
 I moved to Toulouse in 2018.